 A web guide focused on educating veterans about alcohol abuse treatment, lessening the stigma of addiction and empowering veterans struggling to find treatment.

 Housing and Homelessness

-Under the SSVF program, VA awards grants to private non-profit organizations and consumer cooperatives who can provide supportive services to very low-income Veteran families living in or transitioning to permanent housing.
+Under the Supportive Services for Veteran Families (SSVF) program, VA awards grants to private non-profit organizations and consumer cooperatives that can provide supportive services to very low-income veteran families living in or transitioning to permanent housing.

 Empowers veterans facing the challenge of adjusting to life at home to find new missions.

 RWB’s mission is to enrich the lives of America’s veterans by connecting them to their community through physical and social activity.